 Technical assistance for States in order to improve national procedures for assisted voluntary return (continuous)

 Direct Assistance and Voluntary Return Program for Vulnerable Migrants in the region (2010-2018)

-This program supports those who have participated in the migrant caravans in Central America and Mexico and who for various reasons are unable to remain in host or transit countries and wish to return to their countries of origin and/or residence.
+This program supports migrants in trasnit from Central America who for various reasons are unable to remain in host or transit countries and wish to return to their countries of origin and/or residence..
 This program benefits people of El Salvador, Guatemala, and Honduras who are stranded in Guatemala or Mexico.